Fathers’ Rights Attorneys in North Carolina and South Carolina

 A majority of family therapists say that children are better off when both parents are active in their child’s life.
 When the father is actively involved, a child can be likely to be more confident and emotionally secure, and able to better adjust to new situations.
 The US Department of Education has even conducted studies proving that children who grew up with strong father figures were more likely to get higher grades and be successful in school.

 Assert Your Fathers’ Rights in North or South Carolina With a Trusted Family Lawyer

 The custody litigation process can be overwhelming and discouraging at times, but talking to a knowledgeable, compassionate lawyer makes it so much easier to navigate.
 We take the time to learn about your unique circumstances and desired outcome, so that we can provide the best possible legal guidance.

-If you are a father involved in a child custody dispute in North Carolina or South Carolina, a fathers’ rights attorney from Collins Family Law can help.
+If you are a father involved in a child custody dispute in North Carolina or South Carolina, a fathers’ rights attorney from Collins Family & Elder Law Group can help.
 We have decades of experience guiding fathers through this difficult process.
 You deserve to know your rights and understand all of the legal options available to help you fight for your family.
 Contact our firm today to discuss your legal matters with our attentive team.